How Do Trigger Work¶

 Action¶

-Example: A selective action trigger which is listening on the priority 1 low will trigger if the ticket was changed to 1 low or got an new article in that priority state.
+Example: A trigger with a condition for priority 1 low will run if the ticket was changed to 1 low.

-Example: An always action trigger which is listening on the priority 1 low will trigger if the ticket was moved to another group while priority was set 1 low.
+Example: A trigger with a condition for priority 1 low will run if the ticket was moved to another group while priority was set 1 low.

 Time Event¶

-This activator simply checks if conditions match.
+When such a time event is reached, the trigger runs if the condition matches.
 This is the same behavior as action-based activator’s “always” mode.

 Hint